jh1993/UnderusedOptions/README.txt

 Giant Bear:
 - Max Charges upgrade removed and its benefits folded into the base spell.
 - Armored Bear upgrade removed.
 - Polar Bear (5 SP): Summons a polar bear instead of a giant bear.
 Polar bears are resistant to ice damage, can freeze units around itself, and gains regeneration and an ice aura while frozen.
+If the polar bear's ice resistance is above 100, the regeneration and ice aura have a chance to activate each turn equal to the percentage of the bear's ice resistance above 100.
 Not compatible with other bear species upgrades.
 - Roar (4 SP): The bear gains a roar with a cooldown of 3 turns that stuns enemies in a 7 range cone for 3 turns.
 The venom bear's roar will also poison enemies for 5 turns and give regeneration to allies for the same duration.
 The blood bear's roar will instead berserk enemies and give allies a stack of bloodlust for 10 turns.
 The polar bear's roar will instead freeze enemies and heal allies for an amount equal to its regeneration when frozen.

 Holy Fire: